Yvonne

 Want to keep in touch?

-Or ask me questions - I like questions.
+Feel free to ask me questions - I like questions.

 The Monday lunchtime class is on at